microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 1 - Convert To Web App.md

 The first step in converting the application to a web application is to install a web framework.
 We will be using **Flask** for this workshop.
 Flask is a lightweight web framework that is easy to use and perfect for small projects like this one.

 #### 1. Open Visual Studio Code
 Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
-Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/src/app-s01-f02-us02/) by copying it over to your into your local directory or Codespace.
+Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/src/app-s01-f02-us02/) by copying it over into your local directory or Codespace.

 <br/>